-Second, we note that, in assessing probable cause to arrest, the existence of probable cause depends on the totality of the circumstances at the time of the arrest.
+¶ 112 Second, we note that, in assessing probable cause to arrest, the existence of probable cause depends on the totality of the circumstances at the time of the arrest.
 See, e.g., People v.
-Love, 199 III.
+Love, 199 Ill.
 2d 269, 279 (2002).
-The determination is based on facts known to the police at the time of arrest.
+The determination is based on facts known to the police at the time of the arrest.
 People v.
-Chapman, 194 III.
-2d 186, 217 (2000); see also725 ILCS 5/107-2(1)(c) (West 2010) (peace officer may make warrantless arrest when the officer "has reasonable grounds to believe that the person is committing or has committed an offense").
-The relevant time for determining probable cause in a malicious prosecution action is "determined by looking to what the defendants knew at the time of subscribing a criminal complaint" and not at the (earlier) time of arrest.
+Chapman, 194 Ill.
+2d 186, 217 (2000); see also 725 ILCS 5/107-2(1)(c) (West 2008) (peace officer may make warrantless arrest when the officer "has reasonable grounds to believe that the person is committing or has committed an offense").
+The existence of probable cause in a malicious-prosecution action is "determined by looking to what the defendants knew at the time of subscribing a criminal complaint" and not at the (earlier) time of arrest.
 Porter v.
-City of Chicago, 393 III.
+City of Chicago, 393 Ill.
 App.
-3d 855, 868 (2009).
-In a malicious prosecution case, probable cause is defined as "a state of facts that would lead a person of ordinary care and prudence to believe or to entertain an honest and sound suspicion that the accused committed the offense charged."
+3d 855, 868-69 (2009).
+In a malicious-prosecution case, probable cause is defined as "a state of facts that would lead a person of ordinary care and prudence to believe or to entertain an honest and sound suspicion that the accused committed the offense charged."
 (Emphasis added.)
 Fabiano, 336 Ill.
 App.
 3d at 642.
 "It is the state of mind of the person commencing the prosecution that is at issue-not the actual facts of the case or the guilt or innocence of the accused."
 Sang Ken Kim v.
 City of Chicago, 368 Ill.
 App.
 3d 648, 654 (2006).
-Mistakes or errors that are not grossly negligent do not affect the probable cause inquiry when the complainant has an honest belief that the accused is probably guilty of the offense.
+Errors that are not grossly negligent do not affect the probable cause inquiry when the complainant has an honest belief that the accused is probably guilty of the offense.
 Id. at 654-55.
 The issue in the present lawsuit was whether defendants had probable cause to charge plaintiff on April 10, 1993.
 The Rule 23 order addressed probable cause to arrest, which is a different issue, as plaintiff acknowledges.
-We agree with defendants that the Rule 23 order's conclusion that pre-admission events did not constitute probable cause to arrest did not mean that those events could not be considered in conjunction with plaintiff's admissions in determining whether there was probable cause to prosecute.
+We agree with defendants that the Rule 23 order's conclusion that before plaintiff made incriminating statements there was no probable cause to arrest did not mean that the events leading up to the statements could not be considered in conjunction with plaintiff's statements in determining whether there was probable cause to prosecute.
 Cf. People v.
 Strauser, 146 Ill.
 App.
-3d 128, 132 (1986) (law of the case doctrine and collateral estoppel did not apply to preclude trial court from hearing the defendants' motions to suppress evidence; earlier appellate court decision addressed probable cause for the issuance of a search warrant in context of addressing two motions to quash the search warrant, whereas the cause at issue concerned probable cause to arrest).
+3d 128, 132 (1986) (law-of-the-case doctrine and collateral estoppel did not apply to preclude trial court from hearing the defendants' motions to suppress evidence; earlier appellate court decision addressed probable cause for the issuance of a search warrant in context of addressing two motions to quash the search warrant, whereas the cause at issue concerned probable cause to arrest).